studersi/test-4/tutorial-7/README.md

 # === ModSec Core Rules: Runtime Exclusion Rules (ids: 10000-49999)

 # ModSec Exclusion Rule: 920300 Request Missing an Accept Header
-SecRule REQUEST_FILENAME "@beginsWith /index.html" "phase:1,nolog,pass,id:10000,ctl:ruleRemoveById=920300"
+SecRule REQUEST_FILENAME "@streq /index.html" \
+    "phase:1,nolog,pass,id:10000,ctl:ruleRemoveById=920300"
 ```

 Now this is harder to read.
 Watch out for the *ctl* statement: `ctl:ruleRemoveById=920300`.
 This is the control action, which is used for runtime changes of the configuration of the ModSecurity rule engine.
 We use *ruleRemoveById* as the control statement and apply it to rule ID 920300.
 This block is placed within a standard *SecRule* directive.
 This allows us to use the complete power of *SecRule* to exclude rule 920300 in very specific situations.
 Here we exclude it based on the path of the request, but we could apply it depending on the agent's IP address - or a combination of the two in a chained rule statement.

 As with the startup rule exclusions, we are not limited to an exclusion by rule ID.
-Exclusions by message or tag will work just as well (`ctl:ruleRemoveByMsg`, `ctl:ruleRemoveByTag`).
+Exclusions by tag will work just as well (`ctl:ruleRemoveByTag`).
 Again, regular expressions are supported, but only to a certain extent.

 Startup time rule exclusions and runtime rule exclusions have the same effect, but internally, they are really different.
 With the runtime exclusions, you gain granular control at the cost of performance, as the exclusion is being evaluated for every single request.
 Startup time exclusions are performing better and they are easier to read and write.